- How to search for contacts

 - What criteria can be searched using the search bar?

 - Narrowing your search

 - What can I do on the Contacts tab?

 - Related articles

 How to search for contacts

-There are two ways to search for contacts.
+There are two ways to search for active contacts.

 1. Use the search field at the top left of your Contactually account.

 2. Use the search bar on the Contacts tab.

 What criteria can be searched using the search bar?